sunsided/autobattler/README.md

 # Turn-based Auto-battling Experiments

-This is a toy project for experimenting with game strategies in a turn-based combat game.
-More minimax than AlphaZero.
+This is a toy project for experimenting with game strategies in a turn-based combat, akin to fights in role-playing games like Might & Magic 3/4/5, Eye of the Beholder, Bard's Tale, etc.

+... with the twist of having ✨Artificial✨Intelligence✨ select your turns.

+---

+This is definitely not rocket science being done here.
+Expect more minimax than AlphaZero.

 ## Things to do

-- [x] Simple minimax.
+- [x] Regular minimax.
 - [x] Minimax with multiple turns per party.
 - [ ] Add Alpha-Beta pruning to the mix.